 The Lamborghini Murcielago, a super sports car, was first manufactured in 2001.
 Being the first model introduced by the renowned Lamborghini brand in eleven years, the Murcielago quickly garnered worldwide attention.
-With its sleek, angular design and dramatic scissor doors, the first generation Murcielago coupe is a masterpiece.
+With its sleek, angular design and dramatic scissor doors, the first-generation Murcielago coupe is a masterpiece.
 While its nickname among many was the Lamborghini Mercy, when it came to performance, this car shows anything but.
 Paired with all-wheel drive and a Lamborghini V12 engine, the coupe accelerated from 0-62 mph in a mere 3.8 seconds.
 In 2004, the roadster version was introduced, allowing the same revolutionary specs in an open-top version.
 In 2006, Lamborghini upgraded the Murcielago with the unveiling of the LP 640 model and produced the last version, known as the Murcielago LP 670 in 2009.
 Production halted in 2010, with a total Lamborghini Murcielago specs production number of 4,099.
 Even today, the Murcielago is celebrated as one of the brand's and the world's most iconic supercars for its style, power, and unmistakable presence.

 Lamborghini Murcielago Engine